rajeshthangaraj1/doge-hackathon/README.md

   - Supported formats: `.pdf`, `.xlsx`, `.docx`, `.txt`.
   - Provide a name and a brief description of the document.
+  - A sample file is available in the **sample_dataset** folder.

 3.**Ask questions in the chat interface on the right side of the screen.**

+   - Example of a question: "Highlight areas of energy waste in government facilities and suggest strategies to optimize usage.
+Quantify potential savings and environmental impacts."
+"""